Kathryn Bernardo: Music video appearances

-Special Feature and Recognition
+Awards and nominations

 In December 2014, Kathryn Bernardo along with 23 other actors, was given her star at the Eastwood City Walk of Fame, the Philippine version of Hollywood Walk of Fame.

-In October 2025, Madame Tussauds Hong Kong revealed in a social media post that Bernardo will be having her was figure in their museum, and it will officially be launched in 2026.
+In October 2025, Madame Tussauds Hong Kong revealed in a social media post that Bernardo will be having her wax figure in their museum.
+It was launched on July 9, 2026.